Hong Kong MTR, Hong Kong

 Maintaining momentum

 The commitment and investment by MTRC to drive digitalisation has led to significant improvements.
-The majority of digital transformation plan-action items have been implemented on projects moving into construction stage.
+The majority of digital transformation plan-action items have been implemented on projects moving into the construction stage.

-Our work has supported MTRC to set a clear framework for improvements to transform how its programme of works will be delivered to achieve better time, cost and quality results.
+Our work has supported MTRC to set a clear framework for improvements to transform how its programme of works will be delivered, to achieve better time, cost and quality results.

 Ultimately, MTRC corporation has moved towards a modernised programme management system and framework for delivering best-in-class major metro system projects in the region.